5 Must See Temples in Chiang Rai: the Jewels of Northern Thailand

 Discovering the White Temple’s Unique Features

-Upon approaching, you’ll cross a bridge over a pit of reaching hands—representing desire—and enter an ornate building signifying the realm of Buddha.
+As you approach, you’ll cross a bridge over a pit of reaching hands—representing desire—and enter an ornate building signifying the realm of Buddha.
 Inside, expect the unexpected: murals depicting Elvis, Harry Potter, and even scenes from Star Wars intermingling with traditional Buddhist imagery.

-• The Path of Virtue – The Bridge of “the Cycle of Rebirth”: As you approach the temple, the first thing you will notice is a grand bridge.
-It’s meant to symbolize the path of virtue and crossing it is equivalent of overcoming worldly desires and distractions, as per Buddhist beliefs.
+- The Path of Virtue – The Bridge of “the Cycle of Rebirth”: As you approach the temple, the first thing you will notice is a grand bridge.
+It’s meant to symbolize the path of virtue and crossing it is equivalent to overcoming worldly desires and distractions, as per Buddhist beliefs.

-• The Sea of Hands – “the Hell”: The bridge crosses over a pit filled with sculptures of desperate, outstretched hands, symbolising human suffering and hell.
-This dramatic scene might look eerie, but it delivers a powerful sermon about the crucial importance of moral and ethical actions.
+- The Sea of Hands – “the Hell”: The bridge crosses over a pit filled with sculptures of desperate, outstretched hands, symbolising human suffering and hell.
+This dramatic scene might look eerie, but it delivers a powerful message about the crucial importance of moral and ethical actions.

-• Upon crossing the bridges, you enter the Main Temple Hall – “the Heaven”: In stark contrast to the eeriness outside, the interior of the temple is beautifully serene.
+- Upon crossing the bridges, you enter the Main Temple Hall – “the Heaven”.
+Theinterior of the temple is beautifully serene, in stark contrast to the eeriness outside.
 Exquisite murals of Buddha, ornate carvings and calming hues dominate the interior.
-Here, you can stand in silent contemplation, soaking in the tranquillity of the surroundings.
+Here, you can stand in silent contemplation, absorbing the tranquility of the surroundings.

-• The famous mural wall features various pop-culture identities, no, you are not hallucinating, these depict a complex web of good versus evil, heaven versus hell.
+- The famous mural wall features various pop-culture identities.
+No, you are not hallucinating, these depict a complex web of good versus evil, heaven versus hell.
 It emphasises how our actions in this life will impact our afterlife, a core belief of Buddhism.

 Where: 1 Phahonyothin Rd, Pa O Don Chai, Mueang Chiang Rai District, Chiang Rai